 Most software developers have been using interpreted programming languages, although complied languages, preferred by traditional stock exchanges, such as NASDAQ, make it possible to execute orders tens or even hundreds of times faster. iCoinSoft became one of the first companies to develop crypto exchanges with compiled programming languages.

 The infrastructure for digital trading is now improving, thanks to the regulatory environment.
 This year, the US Office of the Comptroller of the Currency (OCC) gave American banks permission to provide cryptocurrency custody services.
 In the letter, OCC recognized the increasing need for banks and other service providers, such as crypto exchanges, “to leverage new technology and innovative ways to provide traditional services on behalf of customers.”

 The crypto exchanges, too, are aiming to enhance their credibility.
 Some obtained regulatory licenses to compete with traditional financial organizations.
-For example, the San Francisco-based cryptocurrency exchange Kraken has recently to create a depository institution for digital assets.
+For example, the San Francisco-based cryptocurrency exchange Kraken has recently obtained a banking license from the State of Wyoming to create a depository institution for digital assets.

 “During the cryptocurrency boom, many amateurs, who didn’t even know how to attract liquidity or traders, wanted to launch their own exchange, but nowadays clients are knowledgeable and professional,” Iurev said.
 “The founders know what execution speed they want; they focus on cybersecurity and think long-term.
 The quality is more important these days.”

 The crypto exchange market could see a new crypto bubble if Bitcoin exceeds a $20,000 estimate, Iurev warns.
 This would attract more organizations and individuals into the crypto exchange business but, this time, the digital economy would be regulated by central banks.